MonteLogic/MoL-blog-content/posts/categorized/asides/index-1.md

 --

 Another aside: I feel like there is an easier way to sync environments between two laptops without using a VM or having to worry about booting ISOs and all that, really just a command line.

+...

+Aside: I wish there was an easy way to test out the thousands of stacks in a certain use case to experiment to know which one fits the use case the best.